juan-lukeEtapath/Demo/README.md

 ![Commit_demo](https://juan-lukeetapath.github.io/images/Commit.png)

 CD or continues delivery is a pipeline that also integrates into git, Github creates a virtual server which can download the dependencies and build the Android APK and IOS archive concurrently based on the code in the repo, additional we have it tag the code with a version, and communicates with Heroku (or any other service we use to deploy) that it should start deploying this new tagged version on specific environments.
-This means we can ensure the code that is being built has all the right configurations and has ran through the automated tests
+This means we can ensure the code that is being built has all the right configurations and removes the possibility of differences between local and remote branch as it uses the remote branches

 ![trigger_demo](https://juan-lukeetapath.github.io/images/Workflow_trigger.png)